 Note: This certificate, previously known as Advanced IV and Infusion Therapy, has been updated with new content.
 The certificate will build upon the IV & Infusion Therapy Certificate.
 However, participants who have not taken the IV & Infusion Therapy Certificate but meet the prerequisites below can still apply to this program (i.e. pharmacists or other health professionals).

 - Upskill yourself or your staff to administer infusion therapy to address challenging clinical demands such as patients with difficult IV access, chronic pain etc.

-- Apply evidence-based best practice that comply with standards set by provincial, national regulatory bodies to optimize pain management outcomes through IV infusion.
+- Apply evidence-based best practices that comply with standards set by provincial, national regulatory bodies to optimize patient outcomes through infusion therapy.